Atrix256/FalcorPathTracer/readme.md

 * try profiling with renderdoc or vtune or who knows what else to see if you can find any obvious bottlenecks to fix

+? can we importance sample the lense? like... shoot a ray at a random point on the lights from the camera each frame, like we do for surfaces
+ * put this on the todo list, can be a follow up thing

+* try low discrepancy sequence on the lense? may make the noise in the bokeh be less white
+ * if the importance sampling doesn't work.
+ * Do you need to multiply the result by a scaling factor or anything?

 * TAA version
  * jitter camera
  * use IGN 5.5 noise